bofm/tarantool-autovshard/README.md

 ## Installation

-Luarocks sucks at pinning dependencies, and Vshard does not support (as of 2019-07-01) painless installation without Tarantool sources at the moment.
+Luarocks sucks at pinning dependencies, and Vshard does not support (as of 2019-07-01) painless installation without Tarantool sources.
 Therefore Vshard is not mentioned in the rockspec.

 1. Install Vshard first.
 2. Install Autovshard.
 Autovshard depends only on Vshard.